Tick Tock – Your Time

 I was lucky enough to get two calls yesterday in a traditionally quiet week for me.
 Both calls ended up with a chat where we discussed them coming to my office.
 Those who read the posts here know I rarely if ever go out to meet prospects.

 My calendar for this week is empty bar 2 calls with US clients.
-In the past I would have said just that but instead I suggested 2 times later in the week.
-I also use Calendly for booking my calendar but these guys were not really technically literate and this approach can scare them off.
+In the past I would have rushed out to meet them but I stopped this a long time ago.

-When you say come any time it translates into – “I need work (of course you do usually) come quick and save me”.
-Avoid this even if the Cheerios have run out.
+When you say come any time it translates into – “I need work (of course you do) come quick and save me”.

 Suggesting times on your calendar puts you in control.
 You are the expert after all.
-If you call the doctor they don’t say just drop in, they suggest some times and you pick one.
+If you call the doctor they don’t say just drop in, they suggest a range of times and you pick one.

-So for 2017 make your calendar your friend and never ever again say “I am madly impossibly free, what time suits you?”
+So make your calendar your friend and never ever again say “I am madly impossibly free, what time suits you?”